dalemusser/unitydev/ac_with_unity_3p.md

 This script demonstrates one way to add support for Unity's new Input System.
 It works by defining Input Actions directly within a component, but it can be adapted to work with an asset file instead.

+There was a warning about the UI_EventSystem that was added to support the on-screen touch controls.
+The UI_EventSystem was removed and everything appeared to continue to work okay.